-Application DF: application DF is the entry point to an application
+Application DF: entry point to an application

-Access conditions: set of security attributes associated with a file

-Application: application consists of a set of security mechanisms, files, data and protocols (excluding transmission protocols)

-Application protocol: set of procedures required by the application

-Card session: link between the card and the external world starting with the ATR and ending with a subsequent reset or a deactivation of the card

-Class A operating conditions: a terminal or a smart card operating at $5V \pm 10\%$

-Class B operating conditions: a terminal or a smart card operating at $3V \pm 10\%$

-Class C operating conditions: a terminal or a smart card operating at $1.8V \pm 10\%$

-Current directory: latest MF, DF or ADF selected

-Current EF: latest EF selected

-Data Object: information coded as TLV objects, i.e. consisting of a Tag, a Length and a Value part
+application protocol: set of procedures required by the application card session: link between the card and the external world starting with the ATR and ending with a subsequent reset or a deactivation of the card channel session: link between the card and the external world during a card session on a given logical channel, starting with the opening of the logical channel and ending with the closure of the logical channel or the termination of the card session class A operating conditions: terminal or a smart card operating at 5 V \pm 10 % class B operating conditions: terminal or a smart card operating at 3 V \pm 10 % class C operating conditions: terminal or a smart card operating at 1,8 V \pm 10 % current directory: latest MF, DF or ADF selected current EF: latest EF selected data object: information coded as TLV objects, i.e. consisting of a Tag, a Length and a Value part directory: general term for MF, DF and ADF file: directory or an organized set of bytes or records in the UICC file identifier: 2 bytes which address a file in the UICC first level application: selectable application that is indicated in EF{DIR} under the MF (e.g. a USIM application)